BP-H/alpha-e/README.md

 $ vercel
 ```

+## Vite configuration for Vercel

+The `vite.config.ts` file sets `base: './'` so built assets use relative paths and `build.outDir: 'dist'` because Vercel serves compiled files from that directory.

 ## Viewing Console Errors on Vercel

 When debugging a production deployment, you can inspect runtime errors in two ways: